What is Perinatal Depression and Anxiety Awareness Week?

 - Word of mouth

 If you are holding a public event then using the media is a great way to get more people to attend.
-For more information about how to promote your event in the media, refer to page 10.
+For more information about how to promote your event in the media, refer below.

 Events offer a good opportunity for local media to also bring attention to perinatal mental health issues.
 Working with the media is another way we can promote positive mental health and reduce the stigma surrounding mental illness in the community.